To make an appointment regarding high-risk pregnancy issues,

 Pregnancies with complications affecting the fetus often require focused and highly specialized monitoring to determine the safety of continuing pregnancy, to identify those who might benefit from specific treatments before birth and to make decisions about the optimal timing for delivery.

-In the fetal care clinic, we offer care for pregnancies complicated by conditions such as red cell or platelet alloimmunization, twin-twin transfusion syndrome, as well as pregnancies with known severe fetal growth restriction or fetal malformations.
+In the fetal care clinic, we offer care for pregnancies complicated by conditions such as red cell or platelet alloimmunization, twin-to-twin transfusion syndrome, as well as pregnancies with known severe fetal growth restriction or fetal malformations.
 Our maternal-fetal medicine specialists and nurse coordinator coordinate fetal therapies, and prenatal and postnatal consultations with medical and surgical specialty pediatric services as needed.

 Fetal Diagnostic Center